loader image

 As such, there is no mechanism in place for pre-action exchange of documents, pre-action disclosure orders, etc.

-Starting proceedings
+Starting Proceedings

 How are civil proceedings commenced?
 How and when are the parties to the proceedings notified of their commencement?
 Do the courts have the capacity to handle their caseload?